Set Current Location

 The Powerhouse Museum, a nineteenth century institution which has reinvented itself, offers something to satisfy every possible visitor.
 Its immense collection ranges from decorative arts to crafts, social history, science and technology.
 Apart from old favorites like the Strasburg Clock, the museum provides an innovative, high technology approach to displays including touch-screens, audio phones and a variety of other hands-on experiences.
 There is also a shop, restaurant and outdoor cafe.

 Dating from 1871 and located at its present site overlooking Woolloomooloo Bay since 1885, this is one of Australia's premier art institutions.
 Located on the Domain.
 The buzz on entering the building is truly palpable; the visitors come, enjoy and do not want to leave.
 The permanent collection includes Australian, European, Asian and contemporary art.
 The Aboriginal and Torres Strait Islander works on display in the Yiribana Gallery are totally unsurpassed.
 There are also an exciting and diverse temporary exhibition programs.
 Admission is usually free except for the charges applying for some temporary exhibitions.
-See the website for more details.

 Australia's leading contemporary art museum, popularly known as the MCA, occupies an art deco building in the heart of the tourism sector at Circular Quay.
 The museums temporary exhibition programme draws upon sources throughout the world and is supported by lectures, films and special events.
 Exhibitions change each season.
 There is also a cafe and shop featuring a range of art and merchandise inspired by Australia's top designers.
 Admission is free.

 Built in 1858, the Observatory operated until the 1980s and gained an international reputation for its work.
 This elegant, sandstone complex is now part of the Powerhouse Museum.
 The permanent exhibition, by the light of the southern stars', is highly informative while there is also a temporary exhibition programme and associated events.
 On a clear night, the stars and planets are visible through a telescope and can be accessed via guided tours every evening throughout the year.
 Bookings are essential for this family-oriented activity.
+Admission price varies depending on time of day.